Freight Shipping from Jacksonville to Newark

 How much does it cost to ship freight from Jacksonville to Newark?

-Full truckload (FTL) rates from Jacksonville, FL to Newark, NJ currently range from $2,326-$2,867 for a standard dry van load over the 1,082-mile route.
+Full truckload (FTL) rates from Jacksonville, FL to Newark, NJ currently range $2,326-$2,867 (roughly $2.18-$2.68 per mile over 1,082 miles).
 LTL shipments typically cost $795-$1,320 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Jacksonville to Newark?